hexxone/TeleJelly/TeleJelly/docs/download-manager/10-overview-and-workflow.md

 - processes all downloads every 10 seconds,
 - performs service health checks on startup and then on the configured interval.

-That means the download manager is designed to survive plugin restarts and continue progressing work without user re-entry.
+That means the download manager is designed to survive plugin restarts.
+Recovery is functional for saved records, but the detailed restart behavior still needs more end-to-end testing for every workflow state.